ryanwthomas/puzzlehuntemailserver/README.md

 THIS DOCUMENT IS WIP

 Goal:
-Create an email server to replace the manual email processing of the previous 2 years' puzzlehunts.
-Puzzle solving teams should be able to send in emails and be award points for correct answers.
+Puzzle solving teams should be able to send a email and be award points for correct answers.
 In addition, all email inputs should have appropriate responses.
 The program should run with little to no human oversight.
 Note: Reading through the code may spoil some puzzles of the Spring 2019 Puzzlehunt.
 The puzzles and their solutions are located here: go.umd.edu/goosechasepuzzles

 I've never written in Python before and never write a program to deal with emails before, so this was entirely experiment, but I think it was pretty successful.